amyDing629/CSC207-Project/phase2/README.md

   - cancelled: only when one meeting attendee edits in record over 3 times
   - incomplete: the default meeting status, should being this status before both users agrees or the meeting cancels
   - agreed: both users agree the meeting proposal
-  - completed: both users confirm the meeting actually occurred
+  - completed: both users confirm the meeting actually occurred.